-- Awards will be given to the first, second, and third place winners for each respective division at each of the C-STEM Day Locations - Statewide awards will also be awarded to the first, second, and third place winners for each of the divisions - Three additional Judges Awards will also be decided by the judges for each division at each C-STEM Day location: - o Perseverance Award This award goes to the team that improvises and overcomes a difficult situation while still managing to maintain a high level of performance. - Spirit Award - This award celebrates a team that displays extraordinary enthusiasm and spirit. - Teamwork Award - This award recognizes a team that fluidly works together with strong communication, tasks delegation, and excellent time management.
+- Awards will be given to the first, second, and third place winners for each respective division at each of the C-STEM Day Locations - Regional awards will not be issued in divisions with fewer than 4 competing teams - Statewide awards will also be awarded to the first, second, and third place winners for each of the divisions - Three additional Judges Awards will also be decided by the judges for each division at each C-STEM Day location: - Perseverance Award This award goes to the team that improvises and overcomes a difficult situation while still managing to maintain a high level of performance.

+- Spirit Award

+- This award celebrates a team that displays extraordinary enthusiasm and spirit.

+- Teamwork Award

+This award recognizes a team that fluidly works together with strong communication, tasks delegation, and excellent time management.